-The Resource Center exists for the purpose of musical study, and is not a recording facility; students cannot expect monitors to record tapes, records, or CDs.
-However, students can burn CD copies of their recorded convocation, recital or ensemble performances using the equipment in the Resource Center.
+The Resource Center exists for the purpose of musical study, and is not a recording facility; students cannot expect monitors to upload tapes, records, or CDs.
 Instruction on the technology involved can be available with advance notice.
-Students must supply their own CD-Rs.

 It is the student's responsibility to plan carefully for time in the Music Resource Center when it is scheduled to be open.
 Students should consult their course syllabi regularly, and be aware of the Resource Center's hours of operation in order to prepare for projects, tests, and exams.
 Any concerns about policy or procedures should be communicated to the Manager of the Music Resource Center.